aseedb/CryoVesNet-Manuscript/manuscript.md

 Outlier 3 (blue, bottom row) is initially detected but is misplaced.
 Its radius was not divergent from the average but its membrane thickness and intensity were.
 We could then refine these outliers or remove them if refinement failed.
-This evaluation metric was used to assess the performance of pipeline in Figure (@fig:dice-improv) and respectively (Table @tbl:train-tomograms, Table @tbl:test-tomograms, Table @tbl:neuron-tomograms, Table @tbl:dice-statistics, Table @tbl:dice-pvalues).

 ![**Multidimensional Outlier Detection**.
 The scatter plot (left panel) represents vesicle features in the space defined by membrane intensity, radius, and thickness, with points colored according to the p-value of their Mahalanobis distance, identifying potential outliers.
 Central panels: outliers are highlighted.
 Right panels: outliers have been either removed (top and middle row) or fixed by refinement.
 In addition the right panels show the final vesicle segmentation boundaries.
 Bars, 100 nm.](images/outlier_intensity_border.png){#fig:outlier width="15cm"}